ICSB Signature Event - Paris

 Final Comments on Day One and Announcing 2026 Plans.

-This session will involve all participants in seeking to identify priority topics for future work by the OECD, ICSB, and others on supporting women’s entrepreneurship, including new reports and analysis, and potential areas for recommendations to governments and the private sector.
-Participants will break into groups to propose their views on what are the most critical areas for future analysis and policy recommendations.
+This session will involve all participants in identifying priority topics for future work by the OECD, ICSB, and others on supporting women’s entrepreneurship, including new reports and analysis, and potential areas for recommendations to governments and the private sector.
+Participants will break into groups to propose their views on the most critical areas for future analysis and policy recommendations.
 They will be able to score different potential work priorities, add other examples, and give information on the nature of the issue to be explored.
-After 30 minutes, the groups will report back to a plenary session where a moderator will sum up the results.
+After 30 minutes, the groups will report to a plenary session where a moderator will summarize the results.
+Session.

 Chairs: Jonathan Potter and Ayman ElTarabishy